theThings/thethings.iO-Mediatek-LinkItOne-library/examples/http/README.md

-Examples of usage of the Mediatek LinkIt One with thethings.iO using HTTP
+Examples of usage of the Mediatek LinkIt One with thethings.iO using HTTP.